Wednesday, February 19, 2014

 I had a summer when anxiety got the best of me and I plucked out all of my eye lashes out.

-It was my way of asking for help, but at the time, I had no idea.
+It was my way of asking for help, but at the time, I had no idea that was what was happening.

-My grandmother saw this right away, told my mother to send me to her over the summer and we spent every day together for three months, she would let me vent, cry, we fought, anything I needed to do, she let me.
+My grandmother saw this right away, told my mother to send me to her over the summer and we spent every day together for three months, she would let me vent, cry, fight, anything I needed to do, she allowed me.
 By the end of that summer, my lashes had grown back.

 She would always tell me, "your ability to notice things - the colorful flowers on the side of the street, the animals and children, the way you are conscientious, is a gift."